TurboWarp/docs/docs/website/embedding.md

 ## Donations {#donations}

-If you use a TurboWarp embed in a commercial website, it is in your best interest to [donate](/donate) to us and the projects we rely upon to ensure the embed continues to function smoothly.
+If you use a TurboWarp embed in a commercial website, it is in your best interest to [donate to us and the projects we rely upon](/donate) to ensure the embed continues to function smoothly. ❤️

 ## License {#license}